kgxsz/devops-101/part-four/README.md

 We'll get to S3 and buckets a little later, what's most important here is the role resource, and it's supporting resources.

 #### Understanding IAM roles
 Remember when we installed the AWS cli?
-Remember how we had to create that AWS config file with some AWS credentials so that we could access our AWS account from the command line and do fun things like Cloudformation?
+Remember how we had to create that AWS config file with some AWS credentials so that we could access our AWS account from the command line and do fun things like CloudFormation?
 Well, those credentials - obviously - are what let us do everything we wish to do with AWS.

 If you cast your mind way back, you'll recall that we've given ourselves full administration access.
 If you go to the IAM service tab and look at your user, you'll see that you're a part of the `Administrators` group.
 If you go to that group, you'll see that it has a policy called something like `AdministratorAccess-XXXXXXXXXX`.
 If you click `show` you'll see something like this: